Answers-AI/docubot/docubot/markdown/src/fileProcessor.js.md

-This JavaScript code is a file processing module that utilizes Node.js, OpenAI, Pinecone, and other libraries to generate documentation for a given codebase.
-The module is designed to work with vector databases and provides various functions to process files, generate summaries, and create embeddings for the documentation.

-Key features and functions of the code include:
+This JavaScript code is a part of a documentation generation tool that utilizes Node.js, OpenAI, Pinecone, and other libraries.
+The code processes files and directories, generates summaries and embeddings for the content, and stores the results in a Pinecone vector database.
+The main functions and features of the code include:

-1. `fileProcessor`: Recursively processes files in a given directory, filtering out invalid files and directories based on the provided configuration.
-It compiles completion prompts for each valid file and calculates the token count, model, and cost for the file.
+1. `fileProcessor`: Recursively processes files and directories, filtering out invalid files based on the provided configuration.

-2. `isInvalidFile`: Determines if a file is invalid based on the provided configuration, checking for invalid paths, file types, and file names.

-3. `getFileType`: Identifies the file type based on the file path and configuration, returning an object containing the type, prompt, template, and skipCompletion flag.
+2. `getFileData`: Retrieves file data, including file type, tokens, model, and cost, and compiles completion prompts for the file.

-4. `batchCompletionProcessor`: Processes files in batches, generating responses for each batch and writing the responses to the corresponding markdown files.
+3. `batchCompletionProcessor`: Processes files in batches, generating responses using OpenAI's GPT model and writing the responses to markdown files.

-5. `batchEmbeddingsProcessor`: Processes files in batches, generating embeddings for each file and upserting the embeddings to Pinecone.
+4. `batchEmbeddingsProcessor`: Processes files in batches, generating embeddings for the file contents and upserting the embeddings to Pinecone.

-6. `writeResponsesToFile`: Writes the generated responses to the corresponding markdown files.

-7. `writePreviewMarkdownToFile`: Writes the preview prompts to the corresponding markdown files.
+5. `writeResponsesToFile` and `writePreviewMarkdownToFile`: Write generated responses and preview prompts to markdown files.

-8. `upsertEmbeddingsToPinecone`: Upserts the generated embeddings to Pinecone, a vector database.

-9. `generateResponses`: Generates responses for the given files using the OpenAI API.

-10. `generateEmbeddings`: Generates embeddings for the given file contents using the OpenAI API.

-11. `splitFiles`: Splits the files into two arrays, one containing files with the skipCompletion flag set to true and the other containing the rest of the files.

-12. `getChangedFilesWithStatus`: Retrieves the changed files with their status (added, modified, or deleted) using Git commands.
+6. `getChangedFilesWithStatus`: Retrieves the list of changed files in a Git repository, filtering out invalid files based on the provided configuration.

-The module exports these functions, making them available for use in other parts of the application.
+7. Utility functions like `getFileType`, `isInvalidFile`, and `splitFiles` to assist in processing and filtering files.

+The code is designed to work with various file types and configurations, making it a versatile solution for generating documentation and storing it in a vector database.